AnthonyMastores/PrayerHelper/README.md

-# TwitterAutoCatholic
+# PrayerHelper
-A simple Twitter Bot that tweets out a Catholic prayer every 30 minutes while running.
+A simple program that prints out a Catholic prayer every 60 seconds to aid in prayer.